What are Slide Apps?

 - Buzzer helps to capture the student's attention during the lesson by requiring them to respond unexpectedly for point-scoring.

 - Timer works just as a physical stopwatch.
 Use this to keep track of the timing for a particular challenge that you need the student to complete.

 - Web Link is used when you would like to embed external links to the slide.
-Once the student has completed viewing the links, the student is to mark it as complete to show the material in the external source has been read.
+Once the student has completed viewing the links, the student has to mark it as complete to notify you that material in the external source has been read.

 - Label is useful for you to add points of interest on a Slide Image.
 For example, labeling the different body parts of the human body.